ThatOpen/engine_docs/README.md

 **Generating tutorials and api docs**

-This script clonse both `openbim-components` and `bim-fragments` repos into a `temp/` folder and generates the api docs.
+This script clones both `components` and `fragments` repos into a `temp/` folder and generates the api docs.

 ```bash
 yarn build:remote